 It is important that fire and rescue services can provide an effective response to local, cross-border and national incidents.
-The National Co-ordination and Advisory Framework (NCAF) supports the principles of national resilience.
+The national frameworks support the principles of national resilience.
 Fire and rescue services need an understanding of resources and capabilities available to them.